TamarBraverman/Task22/README.md

 ### Controllers
 * DailyPresenceController:
-    * Post - sign in to the system
-    requierd data:
-        * userName
-        * password
-    If the user is valid - we will check his status and navigate him to the currect main page, Else - we will return a matching error
-    * Post - change password
-    requierd data:
-        * userName
-        * oldPassword
-        * newPassword
-    If the user want to change your password
-* Manager controller:
-    * Post - add a new project
-    requierd data:
-        * ProjectName
-        * CostumerName
-        * TeamLeaderName
-        * DevelopHoures
-        * QAHoures
-        * UIUXHoures
-        * StartDate
-        * EndDate
-    If the project details is valid - we will add the project to the DB and also add all the workers that bellow to the team-leader to this projects
-    * Post - add a new worker
-    requierd data:
-          * Name
-          * UserName
-          * Password
-          * Email
-          * job
-          * Manager
-    * Get - get all the details that the manager need to the report
-    * Get - get all managers - to choose for each worker your manager
-    * Get - get all jobs - to choose for each worker your job type
-    * Get - get all workers
-    * Get - get presence- get the presence for each worker can be filter by month,project and name
-    * Put - edit worker's details
-    requierd data:
-          * Name
-          * UserName
-          * Email
-          * job
-          * Manager
-    The manager can not change the worker's password
-    * Delete - the manager can delete worker - It possible to delete just a worker and not a team-leader
-* TeamLeader controller:
-    * Get - get the details and status of the current project that the team-leader manage
-    * Get - get the details for each worker that bellow him
-    * Get - get all the hours that used in this month
-    * Get - get worker's hours to each worker
-    * Put - update worker's hours - The team-leader need to update for each worker
-* Worker controller:
-    * Post - the worker can send massage to his team-leader
-    * Post - for update the hour that he started to work
-    * Get - get the worker details
-    * Get - get the project that he work now
-    * Get - get all the hours that he worked
+    * Post - adding task to user - Adding start date to the task of user
+    * Put - update task - Update the end date of task of user
+    * Get - getNamesProjectsAndIdUPTodayForUser
+    * Get - GetDailyPresenceThatNotUpdated- return dailyPresence that not updated in endDate
+* ProjectsController:
+    * GET - get all projects
+    * POST - add project
+    * Put -  update project
+    * Get - GetAllProjectsUnderTheDirectionOfTheTeamLeader- return all project under teamLeader
+    * Get - GetHoursThatUsersWorkedOfProject - return how many hours the users worked on spesipic project
+    * Get - GetHoursWorkedOnProjectByDays - get dictionary of days and the hours that worked in this day on any project
+    * Get - AllHoursThatWorkedUnderSpecipicTeamLeaderByMonth - All Hours ThatWorked Under Specipic TeamLeader By Month
+* ReportsController:
+    * GET -  ReportsForProject - return all data that connection to project
+* StatusUsersController:
+    * Get - get all status
+* UsersController:
+    * GET - get all users
+    * POST - add user
+    * Put - update user
+    * Get - GetAllTeamLeaders
+    * Post - Login - login to system by user name and password
+    * Post - SentMail - from worker to manager
+    * Post - GetUserByComputer - get user by his ip computer in order to otomatic enterance
+* UsersProjectsController:
+    * GET - get all tasks of user
+    * Get - GetAllUserProjectUnderTeamLeaderWithNames - return all details of users and UsersProjects that under specific teamleader
+    * Put - SetAllUsersProjects - update hours of all user project in the list
+    * Get - AllDetailsUserProjectOfSpecipicUser - return all deatails user project under specific user
+    * Post - CreateUsersProjectListToAllEditUserThatChangeTeamLeader - all user that their team leader was changed needed to removing of              all preview team leader
+        //after needed update user and adding new list of user project that under his team leader
+    * Post - AddUsersPermissionToProject - add user project to all user that sent
 ***
 # Code of each tier